snipesmarter/smart-sniper/README.md

 # Smart Sniper

-# Created and maintained by Coolkidmacho#0001
+Created and maintained by Coolkidmacho#0001

-# JOIN THE DISCORD FOR LIVE UPDATES, POLLS AND SUPPORT https://discord.gg/KweaD6G97f
+### JOIN THE DISCORD FOR LIVE UPDATES, POLLS AND SUPPORT https://discord.gg/KweaD6G97f

 ## The most adaptive sniper in the industry

-Smartsniper is a high tech adaptive sniper.
+SmartSniper is a high tech adaptive sniper.
 This sniper's autosniping and automatic delay tuning assists in helping you obtain the best username possible!
-# Rewrite coming out soon!
+**Rewrite coming out soon!**

 ## Features

-- Autosniping 3 Letters.
+- Autosniping 3 Letters
 - Auto Delay Tuning
 - Gift Card Sniping
-- Intuitive GUI
+- Intuitive CUI
 - Normal Sniping
 - Automatic Microsoft Authorization
 - Automatic NameMC Claiming
-- Webhook On Success
+- Webhook on Success

-> The overriding design goal for smart sniper
+> The overseeing design goal for SmartSniper
 > is to make the experience for all users
 > to be as interactive and hands free as possible.

-We hope to make the sniping experience so automated that once you let it run it will snipe a name without any interaction
+We hope to make the sniping experience so automated that once you let it run, it will snipe a name without any interaction.
-# Warning this is a very first release, there are bugs we need to squash.
+#### WARNING: This is not stable yet.
+There will be bugs that need to be fixed.
+We are not liable for any missed names.

-## Installation
+# Installation

 SmartSniper requires [Python v3.8](https://www.python.org/downloads/release/python-3811/) to run.
-It also helps to install [Git](https://git-scm.com/download/win)
+It also helps to install [Git](https://git-scm.com/download/win) for installation of SmartSniper.

 Install the dependencies and start the program.